 Stop, ponder, enjoy, treasure…because the fear of the future can overshadow the joy of the present.
 Don’t let it!
 Tell your stories, and think of all of the ways Jesus has answered your prayers.

-Daily Christmas Devotions for Moms
+25 Day Christmas Devotional for Moms

-Mama, here are 25 prompts to help you ponder and treasure, like Mary did this Christmas season.
+Mama, here are 25 prompts to help you ponder and treasure, like Mary did, this Christmas season.

 You can read through and journal one question per day for the 25 days leading up to Christmas, or you can just do a couple at a time.
 The point is to ponder the miracles and joys you’ve seen in your life, and to take time to treasure the gifts the Lord has given us.